abklein1/generation_y2k/README.md

 The school mascot is generated from a weighted list based on the most frequently to least frequently used mascots in US high schools.
-The high school name is either a randomly generated person (presumably important in the fictionalized community) or a randomly concatinated place name (Place1 + Place2) where, generally, most combinations make sense.
+The high school name is either a randomly generated person (presumably important in the fictionalized community) or a randomly concatenated place name (Place1 + Place2) where, generally, most combinations make sense.

 ### Example of School Room Map